ossf/toolbelt/personas/dataoperationspractitioner.md

 ---

-## Name: Noura the Data Governance Analyst
+## Name: Grear GRC (Data Governance Analyst)

 ### Role:
 - Data Privacy and Compliance Lead in a government agency

 ### Background:
-- Noura ensures that data used in analytics and ML respects privacy regulations and internal policies.
+- Grear ensures that data used in analytics and ML respects privacy regulations and internal policies.
 She’s responsible for approvals, classification, and tracking lineage.
 Her technical knowledge is moderate, but her role is critical in assessing risk and enabling compliance.

 ### Goals:
 - Prevent use of unapproved or sensitive data in ML systems